These Mint Oreo Brownies are rich, luscious, and such a chocolatey treat!

 These mint Oreo brownies are so dangerous that I made Alex take them to work.
 I couldn’t have them laying around the house.

 These mint Oreo brownies are fudge-like yet crumbly.
-I used a combination of dark chocolate and semi-sweet chocolate to balance out the sweetness.
-But if you’re an extreme chocoholic, I suggest adding some chocolate chips into the batter for a nice surprise.
+The brownie batter isn’t very sweet.
+However, if you’re an extreme chocoholic, I suggest adding some chocolate chips into the batter for a nice surprise.

 These brownies are best served with a huge glass of milk.
 They’re so rich and intense that you should only have one slice, but you’ll want to reach for another and another… until they’re all gone!

 Mint Oreo Brownies

 - ½ cup (113 g) unsalted butter, cut into tablespoons

 - 3 tablespoons vegetable oil, or melted coconut oil

 - 4 oz (113 g) Unsweetened chocolate*, roughly chopped

 - 5 Tablespoons (25 g) Unsweetened cocoa powder